konradhalas/dacite/README.md

 - `cast`
 - `transform`

-The examples below show all features of `make` function and usage of all `Config` parameters.
+The examples below show all features of `from_dict` function and usage of all `Config` parameters.

 ### Nested structures